baidubce/app-builder/README_en.md

 - Collaborate with basic components and process orchestration to build personalized `Assistant` + `FunctionCall` applications in a modular manner

-- Provide two service-oriented deployment methods: API calls and interactive windows, supporting fast cloud deployment and smooth embedding into your product
+- Provide two service-oriented deployment methods: API calls and interactive windows, supporting fast cloud deployment

 ##  How to install？